Remi-Gau/advanced_fMRI_course/OnlineResources.md

 * [The clever machine](https://theclevermachine.wordpress.com/category/fmri/) blog has some very useful matlab codes for fMRI analysis
 * [Tom Nichols](https://twitter.com/ten_photos) has tagged SPM related posts on his [website](http://blogs.warwick.ac.uk/nichols/) if you are looking for some good code snippets: see for example some of John Ashburner's [gems](http://blogs.warwick.ac.uk/nichols/tag/johns-gems/).
 * Check out [Cyril Pernet](https://twitter.com/cyrilrpernet) website for SPM/matlab code: [here](http://www.sbirc.ed.ac.uk/cyril/teaching.html) or [there](http://www.sbirc.ed.ac.uk/cyril/Stats.html)
-* Some good tutorials on the CBU if you want to understand [design efficiency](http://imaging.mrc-cbu.cam.ac.uk/imaging/DesignEfficiency), [smoothing](http://imaging.mrc-cbu.cam.ac.uk/imaging/PrinciplesSmoothing), [SPM GLM stats](http://imaging.mrc-cbu.cam.ac.uk/imaging/PrinciplesStatistics) or [how random field theory works to correct for multiple comparison](http://imaging.mrc-cbu.cam.ac.uk/imaging/PrinciplesRandomFields)
+* Some good tutorials on the CBU if you want to understand [design efficiency](http://imaging.mrc-cbu.cam.ac.uk/imaging/DesignEfficiency), [smoothing](http://imaging.mrc-cbu.cam.ac.uk/imaging/PrinciplesSmoothing), [SPM GLM stats](http://imaging.mrc-cbu.cam.ac.uk/imaging/PrinciplesStatistics) or [how random field theory is used to correct for multiple comparison](http://imaging.mrc-cbu.cam.ac.uk/imaging/PrinciplesRandomFields)
 * And also [too many repos on Github to list them all](https://github.com/search?q=matlab+fmri) but here are some you might come across: [Rik Henson's](https://github.com/MRC-CBU/riksneurotools), the [canlab](https://github.com/canlab)